The SeTT ontology

 has super-classes

-Intrinsic Attributes c
+Intrinsic Attribute c

-Explanatory Factorc back to ToC or Class ToC
+Event Explanatory Factorc back to ToC or Class ToC

-IRI: http://purl.org/net/sett/vocab#ExplanatoryFactor
+IRI: http://purl.org/net/sett/vocab#EventExplanatoryFactor

 has super-classes

-External Attributes c
+External Attribute c

 IRI: http://purl.org/net/sett/vocab#ExternalAttributes